These 3 Retailers Have Nailed Personalization. Here’s How.

 According to a research by BCG and commissioned by Google, customers who had a personalized shopping experience were “110% more likely to add additional items to their baskets and 40% more likely to spend more than they had planned.”
 On rating retailers, customers who experienced a high level of personalization gave net promoter scores that were 20% higher than customers who experienced a low level of personalization.

-terms of channels, consumers were satisfied with the impulse purchases they
+Moreover, because their experience was personalized, 40% of U.S. shoppers purchased something more expensive than they originally planned.
+In terms of channels, consumers were satisfied with the impulse purchases they made on:

-Brick and mortar (84%)
+- Brick and mortar (84%)

-Online checkout (82%)
+- Online checkout (82%)

-Push notification (76%)
+- Push notification (76%)

-Online ad (72%)
+- Online ad (72%)

 By 2020, Salesforce found that 51% of consumers expect companies “will anticipate their needs and make relevant suggestions before they make contact,” probably at the same level of personalization that Spotify and Netflix deliver today.
 How are retailers actually faring to this point?
 Let’s look at how three retailers are doing personalized recommendations right.